zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 Please tell me about Zhoudao, according to which there will be no more follow-ups. "

-62. [World Zun: "Ge Bo!"]
+62. [Blessed One: "Ge Bo!"]
 To those standing in the flow, when the great terror exposure flow was raised,

 To those tortured by aging and death, Ge Bo!
 I will tell you about the island.